Negotiating a Personal Injury Settlement Without a Lawyer

 There are two types of damages in most personal injury cases:

-• damages capable of exact calculation (often called "special" damages), and
+• damages capable of exact calculation (called "special" or "economic" damages), and

-• damages not capable of exact calculation ("general" damages).
+• damages not capable of exact calculation (called "general" or "non-economic" damages).

 Damages Capable of Exact Calculation—Special Damages

-Special damages include property damage (costs to fix or replace your car after an accident), lost earnings and lost earning capacity, medical bills, and other financial losses attributable to your accident.
-They are capable of exact calculation because they can usually be added up.
-Since medical bills and property damage in an accident claim are pretty straightforward, let's look at how lost earnings work.
+Special damages include property damage (costs to fix or replace your car after an accident), lost income, lost earning capacity, medical bills, and other financial losses attributable to your accident.
+These damages are capable of exact calculation because you can typically put a dollar value on them.
+Calculating medical bills and property damage after an accident is pretty straightforward, but calculating lost earnings is more complex.

 Lost Earnings

-Lost earnings are exactly what they sound like—how much money have you lost, and how much do you stand to lose, as a result of your injury?
+Lost earnings are exactly what they sound like—how much money you've lost, and how much you stand to lose as a result of your injury.

 How does this work?
-Let's say you earn $50,000 per year, that you have been totally disabled for one year due to a serious back injury suffered in a car accident, and that you are now only able to return to a part time job earning $25,000 per year.
-You have lost earnings of $50,000, and a lost earning capacity of $25,000 per year for the remainder of your work life expectancy (if your injuries are long-term or even permanent).
+Let's say you earn $50,000 per year.
+You've been totally disabled for one year due to a serious back injury suffered in a car accident.
+You're now able to return to work, but only part-time, earning $25,000 per year.
+You have lost income of $50,000, and a lost earning capacity of $25,000 per year for the remainder of your work life expectancy if your injuries are long-term.

 Present Value

 Because future lost earning capacity involves a calculation of losses that may extend for many years into the future, it generally has to be calculated in terms of its present value.
-Present value is a financial concept that involves determining the value of a future stream of income (i.e., your weekly paycheck) as if it were all in a bank account today.
+Present value is a financial concept that involves determining the value of a future stream of income (your monthly paycheck for example) as if it were all in a bank account today.

-In other words, how much money does your employer need in a bank account today in order to pay you your salary for, say, the next twenty years?
-This is a complex financial calculation, and is customarily performed by an economist your lawyer would hire as an expert witness in your case.
+In other words, you'll have to figure out how much money your employer needs to put in your bank account today in order to cover your salary for, say, the next twenty years.
+This is a complex financial calculation and, once again, should be done by an expert.

 Damages Not Capable of Exact Calculation